adobe/lake-pulse/README.md

 ## License

-See LICENSE file for details.
+See LICENSE files for details.